soup-bowl/opensimulator-docker/README.md

 These are compiled to use the [official .NET root image](https://mcr.microsoft.com/en-us/product/dotnet/runtime/about), instead of the [Mono Framework](https://hub.docker.com/_/mono/).

+**Note**: This was originally building from the `dotnet6` branch of the OpenSimulator repository.
+This image is now truly built from source, but if you want to use the original-type image, it is now built to the container tag `dotnet6`.

 # Source Code

 The source code of the Docker image is [found on the GitHub repository][src].
 You can find the [OpenSimulator server software source code on their website](http://opensimulator.org/wiki/Developer_Documentation#Source_Code_Repository_Access).